 Mobile Spay/Neuter Services

-For the safety of our staff and the community, the Mobile Spay/Neuter Service remains suspended.
-We know how valuable the program is for the community and are eagerly planning to resume the service.
+With public health restrictions lifting, we will slowly begin resuming our Mobile Spay/Neuter Services.
+We know how valuable the program is for the community and we are excited to resume this important service.

 Living with an unsterilized cat can present some challenges.
 It may take several months for normal spay/neuter services, including the Ottawa Humane Society’s program, to resume in our community, so you must be prepared for the possibility of living with your cat for several weeks before they can by spayed/neutered.